Having arthritis can be hard to endure daily.

 Brooks Women’s Ghost 13 Running Shoes

 Runners with a history of knee pain need sneakers with fantastic support and cushioning like this favorite pick from Brooks.
-Luckily, those same specs are also beneficial for runners with high arches, so the Ghost is a powerful choice.
+Luckily, those same specs also benefit runners with high arches, so the Ghost is a powerful choice.

 The shoe’s NDA loft foam is super soft and permits simple, smooth landings on the heel and lateral side, while the firm BioMoGO DNA foam gives support and stability under the arch.
 Further, the shoe’s engineered air mesh upper provides a secure but flexible fit that breathes well.